ArnoCB/architecture-standards/README.md

 # Php Rules

-Some additional PhpStan rules to help guard our code standards.
+An extension with some additional PhpStan rules to help guard our code standards.